 Defining the Problem

-NaHS releases highly toxic H_2S if mixed with an acid or if exposed to excessive heat.
-Because it is corrosive, it is also potentially harmful to the skin and eyes.1 with an acidic solution to produce H_2S .
+NaHS releases highly toxic H2S if mixed with an acid or if exposed to excessive heat.
+Because it is corrosive, it is also potentially harmful to the skin and eyes.

 NaHS incidents typically involve the following three elements: